Jan 17, 2026 · Updated on Feb 14, 2026

 Login to your VPS and set up a dedicated directory with a Python virtual environment to keep things isolated.

-# Update package list and install requirements
+Step 1: Update package list and install Python venv

-# Navigate to home directory and create project folder
+Step 3: Navigate to home directory and create project folder

 cd ~